longmen2019/Machine-Learning-Notebooks/1. Numpy Basic/readme.md

 print(a)
 ```

-**This notebook explores the basics of NumPy arrays and functions.
-Further exploration can delve into mathematical operations, linear algebra, and more!**
+**This notebook provides a foundation for understanding NumPy arrays and functions.
+Further exploration can delve into mathematical operations, linear algebra, and more advanced functionalities!**